 - The ability to mark difficult-to-reach spaces on products

 - An increased marking precision compared to methods such as acid etching, since the chemicals involved in that process can create depth variances resulting in a less uniform product

-- A high level of control over surface microstructures which in turn helps to reduce the environmental impact of the process in comparison to other methods
+- A high level of control during the laser texturing process over surface microstructures which in turn helps to reduce the environmental impact of the process in comparison to other methods

 - A significant reduction in waste, as well as the lack of need for any chemical reagents